AyubM29/data-analytics-power-bi-report233/README.md

 .
 A folder of .CSV files (Source of the Customers table)

-Milestone 2: Importing the Data into Power BI
+MILESTONE 2: Importing the Data into Power BI

 Before starting any data analysis project , it is very important to carefully load and clean the data to ensure relevant and concise analysis.
 Therefore, the project started with loading and transforming various tables namely; 'Orders', 'Products', 'Stores' and 'Customers'.
 These tables were loaded ad transformed using a variety of Get Data Options including Azure SQL Database, CSV file, Azure Blob Storage and a folder.
 To ensure that all the data was relevant and of value, key transformations were made to the data.
 To begin with, any columns which compromised privacy were removed.
 The Column named [Card Number] was removed from the 'Orders' table.
 The split column feature was used to seperate the [order Date] and [Shipping Date] columns into two distinct columns, one for date and another for time.
 Duplicates, missing and null values were removed from the necessary columns, eg duplicates were removed from [Product Code] in the 'Products' table to ensure each product code was unique.
 Calculated columns were created to convert columns necessary values so that all the units were consistent, eg conversion of grams to kg in the 'Products' table.
 Columns were combined to make for clear data with columns [First Name] and [Last Name] combining to make a new [Full Name] column.
 Lastly all unsued columns in the tables were removed aswell as a few columns being renamed in line with Power BI naming conventions.

-Milestone 3: Create the Data Model
+MILESTONE 3: Create the Data Model

 Next, i was tasked with constructing the data model for the project.
 This consisted of creating a Date Table, a star based schema, creating key measures to incorporate important metrics and establishing date and geographic hierachies.